Erik Buschmann takes us through the success of his first single ‘All Related’ as well as his excitement for his Debut EP 1v1

 I started playing the drums when I was about 14 years old.
-This led me to studying music at the conservatory in Rotterdam to further explore music.
-During that stage of my life i also started to produce my own beats and backing tracks to play along with so i could practise drums.
+This led me to study music at the conservatory in Rotterdam to further explore music.
+During that stage of my life, I also started to produce my own beats and backing tracks to play along with so I could practise the drums.

-I think overall a big achievement is that I am still able to make music, and feel creative with the people that are around me.
-But in terms of experiences I guess recording with Tony Berg in LA was a big one for me.
+I think overall a big achievement is that I am still able to make music and feel creative with the people that are around me.
+But in terms of experiences, I guess recording with Tony Berg in LA was a big one for me.
 Also going to Sound City studios there and being in that creative space where such legendary stuff happened felt so sick.
-Also my first tour through Europe was an absolutely fantastic experience.
+Also, my first tour of Europe was an absolutely fantastic experience.

 How would you describe the sound for those that may be unfamiliar?

 Space.
 I try to combine synthetic sounds with organic sounds like violin or guitar in an ambient electronic way.
 Big influences for the work I am bringing out right now are Nils Frahm, Bonobo and Jon Hopkins.

 You’ve just released your debut EP ‘1v1’ on Reflektor Records.
 Can you talk to us about the release?

 Yes, I’m very happy to work with Reflektor since I know the team very well from other releases and I really like how they work.
 The writing process of 1v1 started about a year ago when I was experimenting a lot with synth sounds and worked together with my dear friend and violin player Nadine Dekker on some ambient based demos.
 Almost every track on the EP originated from those moments.

 We particularly enjoyed your debut single ‘All Related’ back in August.
 Can fans expect more of the same from the EP?

 Thanks!
 Yes definitely.
 All Related was the most up-tempo track of them all, but the tracks were made with the same concept in mind.